harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

-##### import problem
+##### Import problem

 We can easily import a problem directly into a contest:

 - click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface'
 - click on 'Problems'
 - on bottom of the page click on the 'Import problem' button
 - now we are redirect to the "Import and export" page
 - in this page on the "Problems; Import archive"

-        a) select the contest where to import the problem.
+    1) select the contest where to import the problem.
         Either select a contest's name or you can also select no contest, by selecting the value 'Do not add / update contest data'.
-        b) in the "Problem archive" field select the problem zip to import
+    2) in the "Problem archive" field select the problem zip to import

-It is wise to test a new problem also in DOMjudge, because sometimes a little detail can make your solution pass locally, but not in DOMjudge.
-It is advice to test the **grading** version of the problem because this one has both public and secret samples and is set to run non-lazy.

-**Best Practice:** import a problem without selecting a contest.
-You add a problem to a contest at the bottom of the contest's edit form.
-Make a special test contest in which you add a problem to test, and test it with a test user which submits the solutions.
-By using a special test contest we separate the course contests used in production from the testing contest.
-Otherwise we would need to filter out the submissions of the testuser from the student users when doing the grading.
-You can also import the problem directly to test contest if it needs testing.

-**REMARK**: when importing a problem as an user with **admin role** which is also **belonging to a team**, then on import the solutions in the problem's zipfile are directly judge.
-We can then directly verify that our solutions are also correct in DOMjudge and are done within the timelimit.
-Reference: ["Testing jury solutions" section in the DOMjudge documentation](https://www.domjudge.org/snapshot/manual/config-basic.html#testing-jury-solutions).
-DOMjudge claims you can also later upload  a zipfile containing only the problem's solutions as another user with **admin role**  and which is **belonging to a team** where the zipfile still needs to adhere to the problem format.
-However I never succeeded to get this to work!
-Maybe there is a bug breaking this feature??
-This feature is also underdocumented.
-I personally prefer separating importing and testing, and do the testing in a separate test contest which separates testing concern from production concern.
-See 'Best practice' above.

-##### set laziness of problem
+##### Set laziness of problem

 We can set the evaluation laziness of a problem with: